rjbgoudie/mngr/README.md

 There are several file locations relevant to mngr:

-1. Where the actual R files are stored, which must be within a git repository
+1. Where the actual R files are stored, which must be within a git repository.
+   We call the top level directory of this git repository $GIT_TOPLEVEL
 2. Where the R files will be _run_ from: mngr checks out the git repository to a separate location, when running the analysis, so that the original working copy of the R files can be edited while the original analysis is running,